 During the 1960s, General Motors Styling Department produced a few experimental Corvettes.
 These rare cars were for important people and special occasions.

-When Chevrolet celebrated it “Golden” anniversary in 1962, they did a special paint scheme on the 1962 Impala.
-They painted the Impala Aniversary Gold with the Yellow-gold interior.
-People who still have these usually keep some car scratch remover around, just in case.
+When Chevrolet celebrated its “Golden” anniversary in 1962, they did a special paint scheme on the 1962 Impala.
+They painted the Impala Anniversary Gold with the Yellow-gold interior.

 Two more years were spent by Fred and Terry Michaelis inspecting the car.
 The evidence revealed gold paint under the dash and behind the striker mounted in the door jamb and signs of a tan leather interior.
 They matched the original paint color which was in a preserved section, hidden from the elements under the door striker.

 They completed the restoration in 2010 with new paint, interior, and top.
 The unique Firemist Gold paint copies the original as does the tan leather interior and beige convertible top.
 During the restoration, many original components were replaced.
 These pieces were kept and will be included with the car that will be auctioned at the Mecum Auction in Kissimmee Friday, January 13, 2017.

 “Recent research has unveiled a title history with ownership history traced to 1979 in Lansing, Michigan, and Michaelis visited the National Corvette Museum to view the styling records.
 Interestingly, S.O.
 10224 precedes the pair of blue and pink 1963 Corvette Styling Cars built for Mr. and Mrs. Harley J. Earl by exactly 100 in sequence!”